valhalla/valhalla/README.md

     sudo apt-get install lcov

-To make the coverage report, configure the build for it by:
+To make the coverage report, configure the build for it:

     ./configure --enable-coverage